 Easy Angel Food Cake baked right in a bundt pan (in case you don’t have a tube pan).
 Incredibly fluffy, airy and delicious Just the way classic Angel Food Cake should be!

-It might not turn out exactly the same but the texture and the taste are identical to any angel food cake I’ve ever made in my pan.
+It might not turn out exactly the same but the texture and the taste are identical to any angel food cake I’ve ever made in my own tube pan.

-My foray into trying it with a bundt pan stemmed from needing an angel food cake for an event, but somehow in our move, my angel food cake pan went missing.
-Honestly it’s probably just in our storage unit but I couldn’t find it and I didn’t have time to go shop for one.
-So I ordered one on amazon to replace the missing one and set out to try making it in a bundt pan in which I have several.
+My foray into trying it with a bundt pan stemmed from needing an angel food cake for an event.
+Somehow in our move, my angel food cake pan went missing and I couldn’t find it anywhere.
+I mean where does an angel food pan go?

-I read every person’s account of making an angel food cake in a bundt pan and was quite surprised at how many people said they had never made on in a traditional angel food cake pan.
+I read every person’s account of making an angel food cake in a bundt pan and was quite surprised at how many people said they had never made one in a traditional angel food cake pan.
 That’s the only way I’d ever made one until I couldn’t find mine.